mehdiaida/RHEL_docs/RedHat_Satellite/installation.md

 --organization "organization_name"
 ```

+Satellite Server uses the Subscription Manifest to track entitlements and pools.
+Without it, Satellite won't have the necessary information about the subscriptions your organization has purchased.

+The manifest provides the list of products, entitlements, and subscription details (e.g., pool IDs, expiry dates).

+Red Hat Satellite acts as a local proxy for the Red Hat Customer Portal.
+Without the manifest, systems cannot consume subscriptions through Satellite.

+If your organization purchases additional subscriptions, renews them, or changes subscription types, you need to re-import an updated manifest.

+If the current subscription manifest has expired, you need to download and import an updated version to maintain subscription compliance.

 This guide walks through registering the system, attaching the subscription, configuring repositories, and installing Red Hat Satellite.